garthtarr/pairsD3/README.md

 You could also consider the [pairedVis()](https://healthvis.wordpress.com/2013/04/05/pairedvis/) function in the [healthvis](https://healthvis.wordpress.com/) package.

+Take it for a test run [here](https://garthtarr.shinyapps.io/pairsD3-shiny/) (you can upload your own data).

 ## Installation

 The `pairsD3` package is available on CRAN: